 - This medicine is usually taken just before bedtime, or when you are having trouble falling asleep.
 You should not use this medicine if you are not able to sleep or rest for about 7 to 8 hours before you need to be active again.
 Do not take the Intermezzo® brand of medicine unless you have at least 4 hours to sleep or rest.

 - This medicine should not be taken with food or right after a meal.
 It is best to take this medicine on an empty stomach.

 - If you are using the oral spray for the first time, it must be primed by spraying it for 5 times in a safe direction away from your face and other people.
 If the oral spray has not been used for 14 days, it must be primed again with 1 spray.

-- To use the oral spray: First, pull the child-resistant cap to separate it from the base.
-Then, remove the clear protective cap from the pump.
+- To use: First, pull the child-resistant cap to separate it from the base.
+Remove the clear protective cap from the pump.
 Hold the container upright with the black spray opening pointed directly into your mouth.
 Fully press down on the pump to make sure that a full dose (5 mg) of this medicine is sprayed directly into the mouth over the tongue.
 If a 10 mg dose is prescribed by your doctor, a second spray should be given.
 Put the clear protective cap back over the pump after each use.

 If a dose is missed:

 - Use this medicine only when you cannot sleep.
 You do not need to keep a schedule for taking it.

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Store the oral spray in an upright position.